jamestripp/qstep-sql/README.md

 # QSTEP Masterclass: Structured Query Language

-This repository contains materials from a QSTEP Masterclass on SQL designed and delivered by [James Tripp](https://www.warwick.ac.uk/jamestripp) on 25th of November 2021.
+This repository contains materials from a QSTEP Masterclass on SQL designed and delivered by James Tripp on 1st of February 2023.

 The structure of the day is as follows: